 A person could be bitten by several acrobat ants without suffering any negative consequences.
 Still, it is possible for this species to introduce illness into households and businesses.

 This is mainly through the food-borne illness known as salmonella.
 Acrobat ants frequently carry these bacteria as they forage for food in garbage cans and other unsanitary spots.
 These bacteria then are distributed onto food that is intended for human consumption or onto the surfaces and equipment that are used to prepare food.
-Symptoms such as nausea, diarrhea and fever are common signs of salmonella.
+Symptoms of salmonella inlcude nausea, diarrhea and fever.

-Other illnesses that are associated with acrobat ant infestations include clostridium, strep, E. coli, staph and Shigella.
+Other illnesses associated with acrobat ant infestations include clostridium, strep, E. coli, staph and Shigella.

 HOW TO DETECT ACROBAT ANTS